 Avoidance of social situations due to anxiety

-If anxiety is disrupting your daily life, professional treatment can provide relief through therapy, medication, or a combination of both.
+If anxiety is disrupting your daily life, professional treatment can provide relief through therapy, medication, or both.

 Therapist, Psychiatrist, or Psychiatric Nurse Practitioner for Anxiety Treatment in CT?